pachyderm/docs/content/latest/reference/pachctl/pachctl_edit_pipeline.md

----
-# metadata #
-title:  pachctl edit pipeline
+## pachctl edit pipeline

-description: "Edit the manifest for a pipeline in your text editor."
+Edit the manifest for a pipeline in your text editor.
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - edit
-cliGlossary:  e
----

 ### Synopsis